ckjeldgaard/notes/docs/google-cloud-architect/case-studies/helicopter-racing-league.md

 - Already in a cloud
 - Object storage
 - VM video encode/transcode at the racetracks
-- Running predictions using TensorFlow on other VM'sin the cloud
+- Running predictions using TensorFlow on other VMs in the cloud (moving forward, use **TensorFlow Extended** and **Vertex AI Workbench** notebooks as they support TensorFlow)

 ## Business requirements